The benefits of AWS organizations

-This article is meant for CEOs, CTOs, and managers who want to understand the benefits of managing AWS infrastructure using Organizations, by answering a common question clients have: Why spend the time setting up AWS Organizations?
+This article is meant for CEOs, CTOs, and managers who want to understand the benefits of managing AWS infrastructure using Organizations.
+We will answer a common question clients have: Why spend the time setting up AWS Organizations?

 I have worked with countless clients on recurring issues that leave them feeling trapped and struggling how to: